rosanna-smith/ro-crate-schema-tools/README.md

    }
 ```

-Note that there is a `schema:Class` Class, but we follow Schema.org practice and use `rdfs:Class` and `rdf:Property` for describing classes and schemas.
+Note that while there is a `schema:Class` Class, but we follow Schema.org practice and use `rdfs:Class` and `rdf:Property` for describing classes and schemas.

 ## About the tools